cuixiaorui/earthworm/README.md

 	```shell
 	pnpm db:start
 	```
-3. init data of database
+3. init data of database (It only needs to be executed the first time the database is created)
 	```shell
 	pnpm db:init
 	```

 ## Technology stack

 - nextjs
 - prisma
 - postgres
+- zustand